Trust is one of the foundations of your relationship with your close friends and family.

 Known for her love for practicality and speedy results, Marisa designed the I Am Enough program to help you access your subconscious mind and build an unshakable positive belief system.

-The I Am Enough program uses the most powerful tools from different therapeutic modalities such as cognitive behavioral therapy, Neuro-Linguistic Programming, and includes eight recorded self-hypnosis regression sessions.
+The I Am Enough program uses the most powerful tools from different therapeutic modalities such as cognitive behavioral therapy, Neuro-Linguistic Programming, and includes eight recorded self-hypnosis root cause sessions.
 These recordings will take you back in time to when the idea was first planted in your mind and help you replace it.

 During the program, you will work on building self-esteem and confidence as one of the program’s aims is to help you gain complete confidence in yourself and empower you to shape your life and your world in the way you love.